ruthie/listening-app/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Deploying

+Run `npm run deploy` to trigger the github pages build/deploy.
+Changes may take a few minutes to propagate.

 ### Creating a new exercise
 * Create a new file with the exercise name, e.g. MyNewExircise.js.
 * In that file add a function, e.g. generateMyNewExercise, that returns an object with an `answer` key and any other information needed to reproduce the exercise